SergMart7/readMeGenerator/README.md

 ## Description

-It is a project in which a ReadMe.md file is generated just by answering a few prompts
+It is an application where users can generate ReadMe.md files by just answering a few prompts

 ## Table of Contents